tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 - `N_L` = current data size at the largest level L
 - `T` = level size ratio (default 10)
 - `L` = total number of levels
-- `i` = level number (0 to L-2)
+- `i` = level number (1-based, from 1 to L-1)

-This formula ensures that level capacities maintain the geometric progression `C_0 : C_1 : C_2 : ... = 1 : T : T² : ...` while anchoring to the actual size of the largest level rather than theoretical maximums.
+This formula ensures that level capacities maintain the geometric progression `C_1 : C_2 : C_3 : ... = 1 : T : T² : ...` while anchoring to the actual size of the largest level rather than theoretical maximums.

 #### Why DCA Matters